NextFTC/NextFTC-Docs-v1/user-guide/opmodes/autonomous.md

 == Kotlin

-To schedule a command, you can either call `CommandManager.addCommand(commandToAdd)`, or you can just do `commandToAdd()`.
+To schedule a command, you can either call `CommandManager.scheduleCommand(commandToAdd)`, or you can just do `commandToAdd()`.
 In this case, let's do the latter.

 ```kotlin
 override fun onStartButtonPressed() {